SylviaOne/Repo-hub/README.md

-## Why did the octopus beat the shark in a fight?
-Because it was well armed.
+## Why did the belt go to prison?
+He held up a pair of pants!